maxxxdj/audio-converter/README.md

 ## Configuration
-is_command_line_enabled: enable/disable command line interface.
+- is_command_line_enabled: enable/disable command line interface.
-is_rest_api_enabled: enable/disable REST controller.
+- is_rest_api_enabled: enable/disable REST controller.
+- output_path: where your output file will be stored, by default it is '/Desktop'

+## Command-Line interface
+After the application is started, you should pass the input path or URL for the file and the desired output format.

+Feel free to ping me @ https://www.linkedin.com/in/martinmiloshev/ for any suggestions or collaborations.